eugene-swj/ir_query/front-end/README.md

 # Information Retrieval Assignment (Query UI)

-## Clone and navigate
-Clone this repo by either running `git clone https://github.com/eugene-swj/ir_query.git` or by using Github Desktop.

 ## Installing Dependencies
 In the project directory, run these following commands:
 ###  `npm i`